deep-learning-security/deep-learning-security.github.io/forum.md

 models, adversarial learning techniques, privacy-preserving deep learning, attacks on deep learning systems, and other topics of interest.

+ The forum will include an
+evening networking session open to all attendees, invited companies, and students from universities in Singapore.

+# Awards

 Presentations in each track will be evaluated for one or more awards by the organizing committee.
-The forum will include an evening networking session open to all attendees, invited companies, and students from universities in Singapore.
+The Award ceremony will take place on Dec 15 during the main workshop event.
+Awardees will be invited to present their work during the ceremony.

 # Submission